 Cast up and across in deep, fast water, but don't use a steady retrieve.
 The art of trout fishing with spoons is in reeling just fast enough to keep a tight line while pumping the rod tip to give a darting, tumbling action to the lure.
 A steady retrieve will catch some fish, but an erratic retrieve will catch more.
 Thinner spoons -- meaning less thick in proportion to their surface area; standard Dardevles are a good example -- don't fish as deeply.
 They work better later in the spring when the water is shallower, a little warmer, and trout are more aggressive.

-Mepps In Line Spinners
+Mepps In Line Spinners for Trout

 Plain Treble and Single Hook

 Mepps plain treble or single hook Aglias in size #00 or #0 are perfect for panfish (bluegills or sunfish) and small stream trout.
 They are very light, however, and require a nimble rod, equipped with a light action reel spooled with light line; nothing heavier than six-pound-test.
 Two-pound-test to four-pound-test is better.
 Aglias in size #1 and #2 are perfect for larger stream trout and large bluegills, sunfish and crappies.
 Size #2 Aglias are also excellent for smallmouth bass and walleye.
 These sizes are ideal for teaching youngsters the basics of spinner fishing, as they are heavy enough to cast well with light tackle, yet they are small enough to catch a wide variety of fish.

 Size #4 and # 5 Aglias are ideal for large rainbow trout and steelhead, as well as coho (silver) and chinook (king) salmon.